bryanl/RandyLab/README.md

 * Other stuff I don't know about yet

 Portions of the code are based on "Beginning Android Games" and other random websites I've seen on the Internet.
-Soon there will be a license for this mess, but now I would encourage not to run this as it may slap your momma, kick your dog, or start thermonuclear war.
+Soon there will be a license for this mess, but for now I would not encourage to run this as it may slap your momma, kick your dog, or start thermonuclear war.